Implied Volatility Expansions for VIX Options in Forward Variance Models: Mixed-kernel forward variance models

-This behaviour is in fact not driven by the Hermite expansion of the function $g^j$ in \eqref{eq:hermite_expan_of_func_g} around a particular volatility $\sigma_{P,1}$ or $\sigma_{P,2}$.
+This behavior is in fact not driven by the Hermite expansion of the function $g^j$ in \eqref{eq:hermite_expan_of_func_g} around a particular volatility $\sigma_{P,1}$ or $\sigma_{P,2}$.
 As we numerically show in Appendix \ref{sec:numerical_tests_vix_opt_mixed_kernel}, the Hermite expansion formulas for VIX option prices are quite accurate.
 The loss of accuracy in our implied volatility expansion formula around one of the volatilities $\sigma_{P,1}$ and $\sigma_{P,2}$ emanates from its derivation.
-As can be seen in the proof of Theorem \ref{thm:vix_iv_mixed_kernel}, when deriving the expansion, we have to drop the terms $\partial_x C^{\BS}$ and $\partial_k C^{\BS}$, which are the first-order corrections induced by shifting from $(\ln (F_P), k)$ to the auxiliary variables $(x_{\theta,j}, k_{\theta,j})$.
+As can be seen in the proof of Theorem \ref{thm:vix_iv_mixed_kernel}, when deriving the expansion, we drop the terms $\partial_x C^{\BS}$ and $\partial_k C^{\BS}$, which are the first-order corrections induced by shifting from $(\ln (F_P), k)$ to the auxiliary variables $(x_{\theta,j}, k_{\theta,j})$.
 This step is required to derive the explicit implied volatility expansion formula.
 This choice has a very limited impact in the case of a single kernel.
 However, in the mixed-kernel case, it leads to a loss of accuracy when $\sigma_{P,1}$ and $\sigma_{P,2}$ are far apart from each other.
 In light of this issue, we also provide an alternative derivation of the VIX implied volatility in Remark~\ref{re:extended_vix_iv_mixed_kernel}, where we do not discard any terms.
 However, the resulting expansion \eqref{eq:vix_iv_proxy_mixed_kernel_extended} exhibits poorer numerical performance.
 This loss of accuracy is discussed in Remark~\ref{re:extended_vix_iv_mixed_kernel} and further confirmed by the numerical experiments reported in Appendix~\ref{sec:numerical_tests_vix_iv_extended_mixed_kernel}.
-Having said that, even in Scenario 2 and 4, the expansion formulas remain reasonably accurate around the in-the-money (ITM) region and only give poor accuracy in the out-of-the-money (OTM) region.
-On an Apple M3 Max with 32 GB Unified Memory, runtimes are $157 ms \pm 6.72 ms$ (quadrature), $64.7 ms \pm 2.65 ms$ (weak approximation), and $6.56 s \pm 45 ms$ (expansion) under the mixed standard Bergomi model.
-In the mixed rough Bergomi model, runtimes are $5\min 32s \pm 30.5 s$ (Monte Carlo), $36.8 s \pm 1.78 s$ (weak approximation), and $25.3 s \pm 876 ms$ (expansion).
-Although our implied volatility expansion is slower than both quadrature and the weak approximation in the standard Bergomi model, it is about $13$ times faster than Monte Carlo simulation and twice faster than the weak approximation in the mixed rough Bergomi model.
+Having said that, even in Scenarios 2 and 4, the expansion formulas remain reasonably accurate around the in-the-money (ITM) region and only give poor accuracy in the out-of-the-money (OTM) region.
+The runtimes are $36.6 \, \ms \pm 625 \, \mus$ (\textit{quadrature}), $17.9 \, \ms \pm 161 \, \mus$ (\textit{Approx}), and $21.7 \, \ms \pm 1.1 \, \ms$ (\textit{Expansion}) under the mixed standard Bergomi model.
+In the mixed rough Bergomi model, the runtimes are $13.2 \, \s \pm 1.01 \, \s$ (\textit{Monte Carlo}), $18.9 \ms \pm 1.04 \, \ms$ (\textit{Approx}), and $20.9 \, \ms \pm 132 \, \mus$ (\textit{Expansion}).
+The implied volatility expansion has a runtime comparable to that of the weak approximation.
+It is approximately $1.7\times$ faster than quadrature in the mixed standard Bergomi model and about $632\times$ faster than Monte Carlo in the mixed rough Bergomi model.